patricio-gutierrez/my-notes/front-end/js/javascript.md

 - `typof` gives you the type of a value.
 - `parseInt()` & `parseFloat()` parse strings into numbers.
 - In order to get the last letter of a string, you can subtract one from the string's length.
+- The _Call Stack_ is the mechanism the JS interpreter uses to keep track of its place in a script that calls mutiple functions.
+- JS is _single threaded_.

 ## String Methods